zkurowska/zkurowska/README.md

 ## Hello there 👋

 I'm Zuzanna Kurowska and I'm a Sociology PhD Candidate at Adam Mickiewicz University in Poznań, Poland.
-My current academic focus is on researching human thermal comfort and heatwave adaptation behavior through social science and simulation methods.
+My current academic focus is on researching human thermal comfort and heatwave adaptation behavior through social science and simulation methods, though when possible, I love working on other topics as well!
 My research interests include artificial intelligence, simulation and computational methods in social sciences, urban resilience, housing, social movements, and political behavior.

 #### ✉️ Contact me
 * E-mail: zuzanna.kurowska@amu.edu.pl